-Organisations can only be involved in one partnership application.
+We will only accept one joint application per partnership, and organisations can only be involved in one application.
 Multiple applications from an organisation will likely result in related submissions being made ineligible.

 Matchmaking support will be offered, in advance of the application stage, to help broker new connections between UK and German organisations wishing to find a partner to apply to Tier 1 of the programme with.